Woman, 2 kids found dead in Fremont home

 FREMONT, Calif. - A woman and two children were found dead inside a home in Fremont Monday afternoon, according to police.

-Fremont police and firefighters responded around 1 p.m. to a residence in the 40000 block of Inglewood Common after receiving a report of an unspecified problem, the police department said.
+Fremont police and firefighters responded around 1 p.m. to an apartment in the 40000 block of Inglewood Common after a relative made the discovery, the police department said.

-First responders arrived at the scene and entered the home, where they located a deceased woman and two children, authorities said.
+First responders arrived at the home and entered the unit where they located a deceased woman, 29, and two children, authorities said.
+Both of the children, a boy and girl, were under the age of 10.

-The police department said detectives are still at the home investigating the circumstances around their deaths.

-Authorities said the incident does not pose a threat to the community.